-Is it worth it to buy The Key on a RCI cruise?
+Is it worth it to buy The Key on a Royal Caribbean cruise?

 Whether or not The Key is worth the money really depends on your situation.
 If you’re cruising with kids age six and up, you’ll need to also buy a Key package for them at the same price charged for adults.
 But many kids won’t use or appreciate most of the included perks.
 Much of the value of the program is in the unlimited internet.
 Kids in the 6-10 age range (despite how much they use their tablets at home) probably won’t be online too much on a cruise.